TomHodson/tomhodson.github.com/README.md

 [Installation](https://jekyllrb.com/docs/installation/macos/)
 `bundle install`
 Then
-Use `bundle exec jekyll serve --draft --future` to do local development of this site
+Use `./run.sh` to do local development of this site